Definition and Example of a Fungible Investment

-Fungible financial instruments are often used in arbitrage trades.
-Arbitrage is when a trader takes advantage of a price difference in two different markets, buying at the lower price in one market, and selling at a higher price in the other market.
+In simplest terms, fungible securities allow investors and speculators to buy low and sell high to make a profit.
+This works through a process known as "arbitrage."
+A trader takes advantage of a price difference in two different markets, buying at a lower price in one market and selling at a higher price in the other market.

-Arbitrage trades are more likely to occur when an exchange rate is involved, as arbitrage opportunities in the same currency are easier to spot and therefore not likely to last very long.
+Arbitrage trades are more likely to occur when a currency exchange rate is involved, as traders can spot arbitrage opportunities in the same currency very quickly.
+As a result, these opportunities don't last very long.

-But if traders see a large enough arbitrage opportunity to make a quick profit, they will step in, helping to push the under-priced market up (by buying), and the over-priced market down (by selling), bring the two markets back into equilibrium.
+From second to second, there may be small discrepancies, as the currency rate changes and the stock is subject to its own price changes from buying and selling pressures.
+If traders see a large enough arbitrage opportunity to make a quick profit, they will step in.
+This pushes the underpriced market up (by buying) and the overpriced market down (by selling), bringing the two markets back into equilibrium.